CLEOsat-group/leosatpy/docs/source/installation.rst

 To avoid unnecessary interference with the Python installed on the system, it is recommended to create a new Python environment to run LEOSatpy, using for example `conda <https://conda.io/projects/conda/en/latest/user-guide/install/linux.html>`_.

-..
-    To run LEOSatpy on a machine with a different version of python, it is recommended to use LEOSatpy with a Conda environment.
-    This allows to run the package without interfering directly with the system.

-    To install Conda follow the instructions `Conda <https://conda.io/projects/conda/en/latest/user-guide/install/linux.html>`_.

 A new conda environment can be created and activated with:

 .. code-block:: sh